-The Chicago Center for Contemporary Composition offers an annual yearlong fellowship to an exceptionally promising composer writing contemporary classical music.
+The Chicago Center for Contemporary Composition offers an annual yearlong position to an exceptionally promising composer writing contemporary classical music.

-CCCC provides Fellows with facilities and resources to develop new works for performance by the ensembles-in-residence.
-Fellows will also participate in CCCC’s workshops and colloquia; coach musicians on contemporary music performance; and teach one class each year in the University’s College Core curriculum.
+CCCC provides Researchers with facilities and resources to develop new works for performance by the ensembles-in-residence.
+Researchers will also participate in CCCC’s workshops and colloquia; coach musicians on contemporary music performance; and teach one class each year in the University’s College Core curriculum.
 This singular opportunity will allow a composer in the early stages of his or her career to gain unprecedented exposure and intellectual engagement in the dynamic setting of the University of Chicago's prestigious music composition program.